 Makes : 12

-1. Sieve the whole wheat flour and refined flour 1-2 times.
+1. Sieve whole wheat flour and refined flour 1-2 times.

-2. To the flours add baking soda and baking powder and mix well.
+2. To the flour add baking soda and baking powder and mix well.

 3. Mix the molten butter and powdered sugar separately and keep aside.